rkrmech2ml/Machine_Learning/README.md

-Welcome to this repository—a deep dive into the mathematical foundations of machine learning, reimagined and reimplemented from scratch.

-This project aims to bridge the gap between abstract mathematical theory and practical machine learning.
-Here, you’ll find:
+# 📐 A Mathematician’s/Engineers Take on Machine Learning

+Repository dedicated to exploring the mathematical foundations behind  machine learning algorithms.
+This project is designed  to understand not just how machine learning works, but *why* it works, by reconstructing key algorithms and libraries from the ground up.

+---

+## 🚀 What You’ll Find Here

+- **Mathematical Foundations**
-Core mathematical concepts (linear algebra, calculus, probability, optimization) built from first principles
+  Linear algebra, calculus, probability, and optimization—implemented from first principles, with clear explanations and proofs.

+- **Algorithm Reimplementations**
-Reimplementations of popular machine learning libraries and algorithms with detailed mathematical derivations
+  Step-by-step recreations of popular machine learning algorithms and library functions, each accompanied by mathematical derivations and computational analyses.

-Step-by-step explorations of how modern ML tools work under the hood, including proofs, visualizations, and computational complexity discussions

-Advanced topics such as Bayesian inference, neural networks, and transformers, all explained and coded from the ground up